8emezzo/pingapersempre/README.md

 # pingapersempre
-program to monitor ping over time on a list of IPs
+Program to monitor ping over time on a list of IPs